 - Open an application on your device.

-- Press and hold the Sleep/Wake buttons until the power off slider appears, then press and hold the Home button until the application quits.
-If you're using iOS 2.x or earlier, press and hold the Home button until the application quits.
+- Press and hold the Sleep/Wake buttons until the power off slider appears, then press and hold the Home button until the application closes.
+If you're using iOS 2.x or earlier, press and hold the Home button until the application closes.

 - Connect your device and sync it with iTunes.

 - The option to agree or disagree to diagnostics collection should appear again.